revarbat/muv/REFERENCE.md

 `fb6/argparse` | `argparse::` | Cmd-line argument parsing.

-WARNING: You should either use `include "!fb6/prims";` *or* include one or more of the namespaced files, but *not both*.
-You will get compilation errors if you mix them.
+WARNING: You should either use `include "!fb6/prims";` *or* include one or more of the namespaced files.
+If you include from both, it should still work, but it misses the point of using namespaces.

 Expressions